flexa-script/interpreter-prealpha1/README.md

 - [ ] Add expression operators:
     - [X] Add ++,-- incrementor
     - [X] Add { init_value } to initilize all positions with same value
-    - [P] Add 'in' operator to check if anything is in array/string
+    - [X] Add 'in' operator to check if anything is in array/string
         - [X] Add $ operator to compare struct values instead of pointer
     - [X] Add ternary (immediate) if
     - [X] typeof: returns type of object